Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 - bootstrap 4 - used for the navbar, various layouts and footer
 - google fonts - source of 'Mukta' font
 - imagecolorpicker.com - used to take a color from the AI generated logo and then provide an appropriate color pallete
+- mycolor.space - also consulted for color scheme